Providing Comfort and Knowledge to Ease Coronavirus Fears

 Concentra is ready to provide occupational health care services for your employees who are working harder than ever.
 We don’t know how long the coronavirus will continue to be a concern but work and life go on.

 We encourage you to take advantage of Concentra Telemed® for at-home or at-work occupational injury care 24/7.
 This page will give you information on how to use our telemedicine services.
 Concentra Telerehab is available for employees who need physical therapy.
-Also, we urge you to stay updated by visiting the Concentra COVID-19 web page for information.

 As the nation’s largest provider of occupational health care services, Concentra continues in our mission to “improve the health of America’s workforce...one patient at a time.”